 Low Risk / Low Effort ETF investing

-The reason I suggest that investing in index-tracking ETFs are low risk is that investing in an index means you are diversified across all of the stocks listed in that index.
+Investing in index-tracking ETFs is low risk because you are diversified across all stocks listed in that index.
 Of course, that does not protect you from the risk of a stock market downturn or crash.
-But do not forget that the growth and returns listed above are the results including the 2008 Financial Crisis and the 2020 Corona Crash.
+But do not forget that the growth and returns listed above are the results, including the 2008 Financial Crisis and the 2020 Corona Crash.

 There is also a very low amount of effort required to employ this strategy; you simply need to purchase and hold for a long time an ETF through your bank or any of the great brokers in the USA.